 Talk about footballer Alexis Sánchez and, even if you say his full name, Alexa may spring into life, listen for a few seconds, then promptly say she can't help.
 Or she might crack a joke, or read out the weather forecast.
 In a house of football fans this can quickly become annoying – and remember, everything Alexa listen to during these accidental recordings is saved to Amazon's server.

 Thankfully, the Alexa app allows you to change the 'wake word' from Alexa to one of three alternatives.
 You can change the wake word for each Alexa device in your home, or set them all to have the same word.
 Here's how:

 How to change the name Alexa responds to

 - Open the Alexa smartphone app or visit alexa.amazon.com

-- Find the Echo device you would like to edit and tap on it
+- Now find the device you want to change the wake word of and tap it

-- Scroll down and tap on Wake Word
+- Scroll down to the General section and tap on Wake Word

 As our housemates tend to refer to the Echo speaker as Alexa in conversation, we thought we would change the wake word to Echo.
 We at first thought this would cause the speaker to wake up every time we said 'the Echo' or 'Amazon Echo', but to our surprise this wasn't the case.